Roboguy420/Gex2PS1ModelExporter/README.md

 # Gex 2 PS1 Model Exporter
 This is a simple command line program written in C++ that exports Gex 2 PS1 model files.
 This is my first ever C++ program so it's a little rough around the edges and has some novice bits of code, but at the end of the day it works and I'm glad it does.

+## Download
+Binaries can be found in the [releases](https://github.com/Roboguy420/Gex2PS1ModelExporter/releases).
+Download the latest release for your OS to get all the latest features.

 ## Usage
 There are 3 parameters in the program, 1 is needed needed and the other 2 are optional.